Innoss'B: 2019–2020: "Yo Pe", "Yo Pe Remix", "Olandi", "Best", and other ventures

-On 11 August, Innocent debuted his single "Yo Pe" through Maisha Soul Records and Believe Music, which gained significant popularity in Africa with over one million views on YouTube in two weeks and sparked controversy due to the image of a goat wearing a crown.
-"Yo Pe" challenges moral quandaries such as indolence, dependency, solicitation, effortless gains, and parasitism.
-The song's music video was blocked on 10 September, due to YouTube copyright constraints, as it used content protected by the Indian-based company Spice Digital South Africa, which claims rights to its creations.
-The company later reassured that its teams were doing everything to resolve the issue.
-"Yo Pe" was named "Song of the Year" by Congolese entertainment website Mbote.
+On 11 August, Innocent released "Yo Pe" through Maisha Soul Records, with distribution by Believe Music.
+The song surpassed one million YouTube views within two weeks and addressed themes of indolence, dependency, solicitation, effortless gains, and parasitism.
+Its video was blocked on 10 September over copyright claims involving content owned by India-based Spice Digital South Africa, which later said its teams were working to resolve the issue.
+"Yo Pe" was subsequently named "Song of the Year" by Congolese entertainment website Mbote.cd.

-On 7 September, Innocent unveiled a remix of "Yo Pe", which featured Tanzanian singer Diamond Platnumz.
-It was directed by Director Kenny under Zoom Extra.
-In the video, Innocent repeats the lyrics of the original version while Diamond Platnumz interjects with Swahili refrains.
-The remix amassed 150 million views within a year, becoming the first song in East Africa and Central Africa to achieve this feat so quickly.
-The song's success catapulted Innocent's visibility, and went on to perform across major European cities, including Luxembourg, Lyon, Essen, Brussels, Pau, Lille, Madrid, Gothenburg, London, Strasbourg, and Berlin.
-He also performed at several festivals, including the Starboy Fest with the Nigerian singer Wizkid, the Kinshasa Showbuzz concert, and the Afro Nation festival in Ghana in December of that year.
-The remix sparked the "Yope dance challenge" on various social media platforms and influenced Diamond Platnumz to incorporate dance sequences from it into his subsequent release, "Baba Lao."
+On 7 September, Innocent released a remix of "Yo Pe" featuring Tanzanian singer Diamond Platnumz, with the accompanying video directed by Director Kenny under Zoom Extra.
+The video retained Innocent's original verses while Diamond contributed Swahili refrains, and the remix surpassed 150 million views within a year, becoming the first song in East Africa and Central Africa to achieve this feat so quickly.
+Its accompanying "Yope dance challenge" spread across social media, with Diamond later incorporating elements of the choreography into his release "Baba Lao".
+The success of "Yo Pe" was followed by performances across Europe, including in Luxembourg, Lyon, Essen, Brussels, Pau, Lille, Madrid, Gothenburg, London, Strasbourg, and Berlin, as well as appearances at Starboy Fest with Wizkid, the Kinshasa Showbuzz concert, and Afro Nation in Ghana in December.
 In June 2020, the song earned Innocent a nomination for Best New International Act at the BET Awards.